-14-14-2 Starting Procedure for a Beach Start
+14-12-4 Starting Procedure for a Beach Start

 - a.
-The starting procedure shall be as follows: - Crews shall be at their start positions (and in the case of a running start, nominated runners shall be at the running start line) and under the control of the Starter three minutes before the race time. - The starter will call "Three Minutes" when there are 3 minutes to the start. - If a sports presenter or commentator is available, then crews are introduced to the spectators, once the introductions are complete the crews return to their start positions. - The Starter may penalise a crew which is late to the start and may start the race without reference to absentees. - When there is one minute to the start, the Starter shall say "One minute!".
-At this time all boats shall be ready on the water. - At 30 seconds to the start, the starter shall say "Get Ready".
+The starting procedure shall be as follows: - Crews shall be at their start positions (and in the case of a running start, nominated runners shall be at the running start line) and under the control of the Starter three minutes before the race time. - The starter will call "Three Minutes" when there are 3 minutes to the start. - If a sports presenter or commentator is available, then crews are introduced to the spectators, once the introductions are complete the crews return to their start positions. - The Starter may penalise a crew which is late to the start and may start the race without reference to absentees. - When there is one minute to the start, the Starter shall say "One minute!". and ask the crews to place their boats on the water by saying "Put the boats in the water". - At 30 seconds to the start, the starter shall say "Get Ready".
 The Starter may start the race at any time after this to allow for waves and any other factors. - The Starter will first say "Attention" and then after a clear pause will slowly and deliberately raise the red flag.
 There shall be no Roll Call.
 If music is being played, it shall stop. - At the Start time, the Starter shall give the signal to start by standing clearly visible and dropping in one downward motion the raised red flag, simultaneously saying "Go" or sounding a hooter in one long blast. - b.
 The official start of the race will be the moment the flag starts to be dropped.